YukiAtsusaka/logical/README.md

 <img src="man/figures/plot.minorep.sample.png" width="55%" style="display: block; margin: auto;" />

 <br/>

+## 2. Simulating the Impact of Redistricting on Minority Representation

 ## `redistrict`: Simulated the Probability of Minority Representation in Varying District Racial Compositions
 Generate a probability of minority candidate emergence with specified levels of minority co-ethnic voting and White crossover voting as follows: